omeizamedia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

 10 A script that sets the mode of the file hello the same as olleh’s mode.
+11 A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.